Group Exhibition of 12 Artists Inspired by Tenerife

 You are invited to present your artworks for evaluation to take part in group or solo pop-up exhibitions in London-UK, Tenerife-Canary Island or TriCity-Poland

 We would like to invite you to apply by email with a short resume/info and photo samples of artwork.
+2D or 3D original artwork will be considered.

 Open Call for architects and designers

 We are assembling an exhibition of art works by architects and designers.
-Exhibition of curated works will be held online and in pop-up galleries in Tenerife, (Canary Islands), London ( UK) and TriCity(Poland)
+Exhibition of curated works will be held online and in pop-up galleries in Tenerife, (Canary Islands), London ( UK) and TriCity(Poland).

 Dates/exact locations to be confirmed.
 We would like to invite you to apply & connect.